MiguelSombrero/fifteen-puzzle-solver/documentation/implementation.md

 ## Possible improvements

+### Optimization

+A* algorithm is using lots of memory by saving all the game states it is about to visit in priority queue.
+If you could prune game states with some heuristic before saving them, this might save a lot of memory and make A* perform faster with harder puzzles (and without memory error).

+Possibly some optimization could be made with linear collision heuristic.
+I haven't tested different methods for calculating linear collisions.

 ### Reliability

 PuzzleGenerator classes generateChildren() method loops sometimes for infinity.
-This is due of a situation, where current puzzles all chilren are yet to be visited.
+This is due of a situation, where current puzzles all children are already visited, and algorithm tryes to find one that is not.
+This situation doesn't happen too often and therefore I haven't fixed it (yet).

 ## Sources